 This is done with the long run in training.

-- Do not eat or drink before your run – this helps the body to improve fat burning.
+- Do not eat or drink before your run – this helps the body to improve it’s capacity to use fat.
 You should now and then experiment with staying off carbs for 12 hours before a long run – only if you had a good rest day before.
 Some French research suggest this not only improves energy utilization, but also boosts endurance performance by increasing aerobic capacity.
 Please note that for this to work your general diet should contain enough high quality carbs.
+You should also take some food during the run, otherwise it will effect the quality of the run and your metabolism may slow due to this semi-fasted state, resulting in fewer calories burned.

 - Do not start too fast or run too slow on the remainder.
 Start at recovery pace for the first few kilometers and then increase your speed to maximum 20% slower than marathon pace, moving to 10% slower than marathon pace, sometimes finishing at marathon pace.
 Make sure you cool down if you ran at marathon pace.